gcirne/mongoid_identity_map/README.md

 ## Configuration

-Add rack middleware for clearing identity map after each request.
+Add rack middleware `MongoidIdentityMap::ClearMiddleware` for clearing identity map after each request.

-In Rails add the following to environment.rb or to environment specific file:

-    config.middleware.use MongoidIdentityMap::ClearMiddleware
+When using this gem in a Rails app this is done automatically.

 ## Current Limitations